CharlesWiltgen/how-to-podcast/marketing.md

 1. Join [**LinkedIn**](linkedin.com) groups related to your podcast topic.
 Check in regularly and contribute to conversations.
 Try to resist plugging your podcast, except when a link to an episode would be a legitimately-helpful resource.

 1. Put out episodes regularly.
-One per week (or more) is ideal, but one every two weeks is fine.
+One per week (or more) is ideal, but one every two weeks is fine — consistency trumps all.

 1. Make your podcast title more discoverable with keywords.
 Bad: *"Close Call"*.
 Good: *"Close Call – Funny Phone Calls with Our Neighbors"*.